mozilla/addon-sdk/packages/api-utils/docs/content/proxy.md

 <api name="create">
 @function
   Create a content script proxy. <br/>
-  Doesn't create create a proxy if we are not able to create a XrayWrapper for this object. (for ex: if the object comes from system principal.)
+  Doesn't create a proxy if we are not able to create a XrayWrapper for this object: for example, if the object comes from system principal.

 @param object {Object}
     The object to proxify.

 @returns {Object}
-    A content script proxy that wrap `object`.
+    A content script proxy that wraps `object`.
 </api>